Internet Matters

 Oxford Internet Institute

 Dr Victoria is the Deputy Director and Senior Policy Fellow at the Oxford Internet Institute, responsible for leading engagement in digital policy matters.
 Her most recent research project examined the concept of the ‘algorithmic child’ and the data risks posed to children by connected toys and the Internet of Things.
-She holds several digital policy advisory roles, including membership of UKCIS Evidence Group, OfCom’s Making Sense of Media Advisory Panel, and the Advisory Board of COADEC.
+She holds several digital policy advisory roles, including membership of UKCIS Evidence Group, Ofcom’s Making Sense of Media Advisory Panel, and the Advisory Board of COADEC.

 Ofcom